pandaiscodingcpu/MovieRatingDashboard/README.md

 # MovieRatingDashboard
 Dashboard created using Numpy and Pandas to list genre wise top rated movies.
+To access the dashboard click on the given link in the repo. there might chance that the app is in sleep, in that case just click on ***Yes get this app back up***
+Then you will be able to access the dashboard.

 Data set taken from https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset?resource=download